Tajuton/signup-form/README.md

 Open http://localhost:3000 to view the running app in the browser

 ## About code
-All code I have done found in App.js.
-All styles I have done found in App.css.
+All code I have done found in src/App.js.
+All styles I have done found in src/App.css.